Klipper3d/klipper/docs/Config_Reference.md

 pin:
 #   Output pin controlling the fan.
 This parameter must be provided.
 #max_power: 1.0
-#   The maximum power (expressed as a value from 0.0 to 1.0) that the
-#   pin may be set to.
-The value 1.0 allows the pin to be set fully
+#   The maximum power (0.0 to 1.0) that the pin may be set to.
+A value
-#   enabled for extended periods, while a value of 0.5 would allow the
+#   of 1.0 enables the pin fully for extended periods, while 0.5 allows
-#   pin to be enabled for no more than half the time.
-This setting may
-#   be used to limit the total power output (over extended periods) to
+#   it for no more than half the time.
+Use it to limit total power output
-#   the fan.
-If this value is less than 1.0 then fan speed requests
+#   (over extended periods) to the fan.
+This value is combined with
-#   will be scaled between zero and max_power (for example, if
+#   min_power to scale fan speed.
+With `min_power` at 0.3 and
+#   `max_power` at 1.0, fan speed request scales between 0.3 (min_power)
-#   max_power is .9 and a fan speed of 80% is requested then the fan
+#   and 1.0 (max_power).
+Requesting 10% fan speed results in a value of
-#   power will be set to 72%).
-The default is 1.0.
+#   0.37.
+Default is 1.0.
 #shutdown_speed: 0
 #   The desired fan speed (expressed as a value from 0.0 to 1.0) if
 #   the micro-controller software enters an error state.
 The default